sjmignot/dogsbody/content/posts/suede-songs.md

 ## Linda Ronstadt, AJJ

+AJJ is a surprising band.
+On the surface, they seem rather nihilistic, but aspects of absurdism, surrealism, and hope, thread their work.
+Linda Ronstadt is AJJ at their best: sarcastic, clever, hopeful.

 > And I can't handle astounding works of beauty
 > I think I like my pretty pretty ugly